daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 Users can create and / or consume content (podcasts) on the platform.
 Our business model offers a free-tier consumer experience, i.e., anyone with an account can listen to any podcast for free.
-We decide to monetize our business by inserting audio ads but how do we know where to interrupt a podcast to play an ad?
+We decide to monetize our business by inserting audio ads.
+In order to generate a scalable ad supply, we need to generate ad breaks not only in the beginning and / or end of a podcast but also during a podcast.

 ## Engineering Problem

+How do we know where to interrupt a podcast to play an ad?

 We call upon our engineering team to prototype a simple solution for a **next day** proof-of-concept (POC) demo.
 To be clear, our acceptance criteria is to